School of Communication

 The advanced writing classes for all School of Communication majors are Media Writing Lab and Lecture (JMC 2100 and JMC 2104).

 Students may have two majors within the School of Communication by completing the requirements for both majors.
-Journalism and Media Communication majors may have a second major in Communication Studies.
-Communication studies majors may have a second major in Journalism and Media Communication.
+Journalism and Media Communication majors may have a second major in Communication Studies and Communication studies majors may have a second major in Journalism and Media Communication.
 Some classes, such as JMC/CMST 4970, Internship Experience, may count toward both majors with adviser approval.

-The Bachelor of Arts in Communication (BCO) degree includes a foreign language requirement (16 hours or high school equivalent), while the Bachelor of Science in Communication (BSC) degree includes a minimum of 15 hours in a second field of concentration (or a minor as specified by a department or school).
-A second field is defined as courses within a single department of the university or as courses that all relate to a single subject area or topic.
-The second field must include at least six hours of upper-level courses (3000- or 4000-level) except as specifically exempted in writing by a school adviser or the school director.
+The Bachelor of Arts in Communication (BCO) degree includes a foreign language requirement (16 hours or high school equivalent), while the Bachelor of Science in Communication (BSC) degree includes a minimum of 15 hours in a second field of study (or a minor as specified by a department or school).
+A second field of study is defined as courses within a single department of the university or as courses that all relate to a single subject area or topic.
+The second field of study must include at least six hours of upper-level courses (3000- or 4000-level) except as specifically exempted in writing by a school adviser or the school director.

-Students must earn at least a “C” in all courses required for the major, as well as in all foreign language courses required for the Bachelor of Arts in Communication and in all classes in the second field of concentration (or minor) required for the Bachelor of Science in Communication.
+Students must earn at least a “C” in all courses required for the major, as well as in all foreign language courses required for the Bachelor of Arts in Communication and in all classes in the second field of study (or minor) required for the Bachelor of Science in Communication.